Baseplate – Flat plate that is available in various sizes, filled with LEGO studs. Generally used as the starting point for most builds.

-CC – “Cafe Corner”.
-A very popular LEGO set with adult fans.
+CC – “Cafe Corner” is a very popular LEGO set with adult fans.

-CheepJokes – A RLFM website that provides you with news, reviews and LEGO Masters content from all around the world.
+CheepJokes – Is an RLFM that provides you with news, reviews and LEGO Masters content from all around the world.
 CheepJokes is also extremely popular on YouTube, Instagram and Facebook.
 Be sure you follow and subscribe!

 Cheese Slope – LEGO brick 50746.
 1×1 tile with a 33-degree slope, going to 2 plates or 2/3 of a brick high.
 Also referred to as a cheese wedge or cheese block because the shape resembles a wedge of cheese.

-CMF – “Collectable Minifigure”.
-Individually sold LEGO Minifigures that may be stand-alone or part of a collectable series.
+CMF – “Collectable Minifigure” are individually sold LEGO Minifigures that may be stand-alone or part of a collectable series.

-Cracklink – A descriptive name for the Bricklink website bestowed by the LEGO community, referring to its addictive nature.
+Cracklink – Descriptive name for the Bricklink website bestowed by the LEGO community, referring to its addictive nature.

 CSF – “Classic Space Forum”.
 An online LEGO space fan community.

-Custom – A LEGO creation or individual element that uses non-LEGO parts or modified parts or accessories that haven’t been officially produced or endorsed by TLG.
+Custom – A LEGO creation or individual element that uses non-LEGO parts.
+Modified parts or accessories that haven’t been officially produced or endorsed by TLG.
 Generally not favoured by LEGO Purists.

-Customiser – A LEGO-fan who is not afraid to modify LEGO parts.
+Customiser – Fans of LEGO who is not afraid to modify LEGO parts.
 Again, not supported by LEGO purists.

 Dark Ages – This time is referred to by AFOL’s as the time spent away from LEGO post-childhood until rediscovery later in life.

-Design ID – The identification number TLG uses to catalogue a specific part.
+Design ID – An identification number TLG uses to catalogue a specific part.
 (Note – This covers the mould shape, not the colour variant)

-Diorama or Dio – An extra large LEGO scene, larger than a Bignette or Vignette.
+Diorama or Dio – Extra large LEGO scene, larger than a Bignette or Vignette.
 (See also Bignette and Vignette.)

-Draft – A common activity at LEGO club meetings, where LEGO fans each bring a copy of a LEGO set, sort out all of the LEGO elements, and take turns picking the parts they want.
+Draft – Common activity at LEGO club meetings.
+Where LEGO fans each bring a copy of a LEGO set, sort out all of the LEGO elements, and take turns picking the parts they want.
 An easy way to get the parts you want in larger quantities without buying multiple copies of the set yourself.